npm/npm/doc/files/package.json.md

 * The name must be shorter than 214 characters.
 This includes the scope for scoped packages.
-* The name can't start with a dot or an underscore.
+* The name can’t start with a dot or an underscore.
 * New packages must not have uppercase letters in the name.
 * The name ends up being part of a URL, an argument on the command line, and a folder name.
-Therefore, the name can't contain any non-URL-safe characters.
+Therefore, the name can’t contain any non-URL-safe characters.

 Some tips:

-* Don't use the same name as a core Node module.
+* Don’t use the same name as a core Node module.
-* Don't put "js" or "node" in the name.
-It's assumed that it's js, since you're writing a package.json file, and you can specify the engine using the "engines" field.
+* Don’t put "js" or "node" in the name.
+It’s assumed that it’s js, since you’re writing a package.json file, and you can specify the engine using the "engines" field.
 (See below.)
 * The name will probably be passed as an argument to require(), so it should be something short, but also reasonably descriptive.
-* You may want to check the npm registry to see if there's something by that name already, before you get too attached to it. <https://www.npmjs.com/>
+* You may want to check the npm registry to see if there’s something by that name already, before you get too attached to it. <https://www.npmjs.com/>

 A name can be optionally prefixed by a scope, e.g. `@myorg/mypackage`.
 See